 Step 2: Realize You’re Looking at the Greatest Hits

 The same way you (hopefully) refrain from alerting the Twitterverse that you’re currently in a family feud, realize too that everyone else only shares his or her biggest hits as well.
 It’s easy to show off your best self online and glaze over everything else.
 Remember that just like you posted that ocean photo without showing the flat tire your car got en route to the beach, everyone else plays the same game.

-It’s also good to remember that it’s crazy easy to manipulate “reality” — in fact, one student convinced her family and friends that she was on a trip to Asia without ever leaving her bedroom, through a few tricks.
-(5)
+It’s also good to remember that it’s extremely easy to manipulate “reality.”
+In fact, one student convinced her family and friends that she was on a trip to Asia without ever leaving her bedroom, through a few tricks.

 Step 3: Disconnect